TSA pilots ‘self-service’ ID checks at Reagan National Airport

 But the use of facial scans is controversial and has raised concerns among lawmakers, privacy advocates and civil rights groups.
 They said that even during a pandemic, it is important to make sure that measures are put into place to ensure the technology is used properly and that efforts are made to safeguard any data that is collected.

-“While I am glad that TSA is developing security technologies to reduce checkpoint interaction while the nation is still in the midst of a pandemic, it is clear that facial-recognition technology has not been fully developed yet and still faces privacy and civil liberties questions,” said Rep. Bennie Thompson, (D-Miss.), chairman of the House Homeland Security Committee, which has held several hearings on the use of biometrics.
+“While I am glad that TSA is developing security technologies to reduce checkpoint interaction while the nation is still in the midst of a pandemic, it is clear that facial recognition technology has not been fully developed yet and still faces privacy and civil liberties questions,” said Rep. Bennie Thompson, (D-Miss.), chairman of the House Homeland Security Committee, which has held several hearings on the use of biometrics.

-“I continue to have concerns that facial-recognition technologies have known inherent racial biases and are unable to accurately and consistently process people of color,” Thompson said.
-“It is apparent that facial-recognition camera systems malfunction too often to be effective in the field — and these malfunctions are often due to skin color and age.”
+“I continue to have concerns that facial recognition technologies have known inherent racial biases and are unable to accurately and consistently process people of color,” Thompson said.
+“It is apparent that facial recognition camera systems malfunction too often to be effective in the field — and these malfunctions are often due to skin color and age.”

-Added Andrew Ferguson, a professor at American University’s Washington College of Law: “The path to the surveillance state is paved with good intentions.
+Andrew Ferguson, a professor at American University’s Washington College of Law, said through email: “The path to the surveillance state is paved with good intentions.
 It is also paved with cynical uses of real emergencies to shift power to the government.
 It is unclear which path the TSA is on.”

-TSA piloted a similar system last fall at McCarran International Airport in Las Vegas.
+The TSA piloted a similar system last fall at McCarran International Airport in Las Vegas.

 At National, the new system is at Terminal B, the checkpoint for Gates 10 through 22, and is open to those enrolled in TSA’s Pre-check program.